thenomadlad/server-driven-mui/docs/roadmap.md

   to be rendered - this is a basic minimal API which will be iterated on
 * render a basic table, without any editing capability

-### Prototype: material UI table with edits
+### Prototype 2: material UI table with edits

 All of the above with:

 * server requesting the frontend to render a form, and the action on the form gives us the ability to POST updates, and PUT new entries

-### Prototype: material UI table with rows that can be edited in place
+### Prototype 3: material UI table with rows that can be edited in place

 Instead of a form which updates or inserts, each row in a table can be triggered to edit and POST-ed to update the value in the row

-### Prototype: ideantify a grid view or a card view for the same data
+### Prototype 4: ideantify a grid view or a card view for the same data

 Render a different view, having the backend request the frontend to show different UI elements